| Previous Page | Next Page | Index

 20 Jan 1831 at Sierra Leone.

-9 Mar 1831 preparing at Sierra Leone to sail on the 12th for Gambia.
+9 Mar 1831 preparing at Sierra Leone to depart for Gambia.

 Late Sep 1831 arrived from Loando [Loanda?] where she found 10-12 Portuguese vessels loading slaves, but since they were south of the Equator, and the Treaty with Portugal didn't allow British ships to search Portuguese vessels, so could not interfere with what was happening.